netgroup-polito/un-orchestrator/orchestrator/README_NF-FG.md

 ### Endpoint type: `host-stack`

-it rapresents an endpoint directly connected to the TCP/IP stack of the host.
-It is very similar to a phisical interface but implemented as internal port with an ip address.
+It rapresents an endpoint connected to the TCP/IP stack of the host running the UN, and must be associated with an IP address.
 The `host-stack` endpoint is defined as follows:

 	{